 They provide support and counselling to children and teenagers, together with their families.
-They help children who have behavioural issues like borderline personality, learning disabilities, family problems, and dealing with schools and grades.
+They help children who have behavioural issues like borderline personalities, learning disabilities, family problems, and dealing with schools and grades.
 Adolescents provide help to those who have anxiety problems such as anxiety over growing pains, about getting a job, managing relationships, and so much more.

 They deal with couples who are unable to overcome their marital issues and decide to divorce.

-They deal with a group of people who happen to have similar issues, issues that are specific to their commonality such as age, gender, social status, religious beliefs, etc.
+They deal with a group of people who happen to have similar issues, issues that are specific to their commonality, such as age, gender, social status, religious beliefs, etc.

 Clinical social work therapists